precision-sustainable-ag/Field-AnnotationPipeline/README.md

 # Field-AnnotationPipeline
 This repo automates semantic labels and bounding boxes for Field imagery, within the broader Ag Image Repository, focusing on real-world agricultural conditions essential for training deep learning models.

+This repository is dedicated to the development of a specialized image processing pipeline, designed exclusively for handling field imagery within the broader Ag Image Repository.
+It includes detailed metadata related to agricultural environments such as weeds, crops, and cover crops.
+Our pipeline focuses on automating the creation of semantic labels and bounding box annotations while leveraging extensive environmental metadata to enhance accuracy.
+Focused solely on images captured directly in agricultural fields, this project provides real-world conditions that are essential for effectively training deep learning models.